A Select List of Our Authors

 Seth Casteel

-One of the most published pet photographers in the world, Seth Casteel is author of the New York Times' best-selling phenomenon UNDERWATER DOGS (Little, Brown).
+One of the most published pet photographers in the world, Seth Casteel is author of the New York Times' best-selling UNDERWATER DOGS, UNDERWATER PUPPIES and BIG DOG, LITTLE DOG. author website

 author website